Frank LaRose: Ohio Secretary of State

-Candidacy for Secretary of State (2018)
+Elections

+2018

-On May 17, 2017, LaRose announced that he would run for Ohio Secretary of State in the 2018 election.
-LaRose defeated the Democratic state Representative Kathleen Clyde in the general election, 50.9% to 46.7%.
+On May 17, 2017, LaRose announced that he would run for Ohio secretary of state in the 2018 election.
+LaRose defeated the Democratic state representative Kathleen Clyde in the general election, 50.9% to 46.7%.

-Early during the campaign, LaRose indicated that he would continue enforcing the voter list maintenance state law, known as "purging," which removes voters from voter rolls if those voters had not voted for six consecutive years.
+Early during the campaign, LaRose indicated that he would continue enforcing the voter list maintenance state law, known as "purging", which removes voters from voter rolls if those voters had not voted for six consecutive years.
 Later during the campaign, LaRose said that he thought the process could be better.
 In 2016, LaRose opposed automatic voter registration, but said during the campaign that he supported automatic voter registration if it included an opt-out clause for those who do not wish to register.
-While in Ohio Senate, LaRose sponsored legislation to eliminate Ohio's "Golden Week" (a five-day period when Ohioans could register and vote on the same day) as another measure to prevent voter fraud.
+While in the Ohio Senate, LaRose sponsored legislation to eliminate Ohio's "Golden Week" (a five-day period when Ohioans could register and vote on the same day) as another measure to prevent voter fraud.
 During the 2018 campaign, LaRose said he favored a different same-day registration system in states such as New Hampshire that take precautions against voter fraud.

 During the campaign, Clyde supported a shift to a uniform paper ballot system in Ohio; LaRose said he favored the current system where there is a requirement for a paper trail for ballots but all counties are allowed to use their own machines.
 Clyde called for the adoption of postal voting to replace early in-person voting; LaRose supported the existing system which is a combination of early in-person voting and requesting absentee ballots.

-Ohio Secretary of State (2019–present)
+2022

+In May 2021, LaRose announced his bid for reelection in the 2022 Ohio secretary of state election.